redfoxofwealden/oxnead-pub-quiz/README.md

 #### Testing during development

 During the development the use of exception, i.e the use of the throw command, was used in functions where arguments are used.
-An exception would be generated if the arguments passes are not of the correct type, i.e. string, number, object, boolean etc.
+An exception would be generated if the arguments passed are not of the correct type, i.e. string, number, object, boolean etc.

 1. Test event handlers after adding them to buttons
 1. Test functions randoniser functions